moloch291/rev_ai_hw/Task_1/README.md

 (2 and 6 seems to mean the same)

+Via query with 'DISTINCT'.

-III:
+# III:

 $119.79

+Got id of most reviewed first and counting average price from table made of calendar.csv.

-IV:
+# IV:

 223

+Running a query with count() and text search in table made of listings.csv.gz...

-# The SQL queries stored in 'Task_1/app/database_handler_query_storage.py'.
+# The SQL queries are stored in 'Task_1/app/database_handler_query_storage.py'.